About the Guidance Document:

 A 2011, Alaska Department of Environmental Conservation (ADEC) survey of all 50 states and Canada found wide variation in RBCA Tier 1 cleanup approaches using TPH cleanup levels:

 - TPH cleanup levels ranged from 50 mg/kg (OK) to 4,100 mg/kg (AZ)

 - GRO cleanup levels ranged from 3.1 mg/kg (OH) to 1,500 mg/kg (UT

 - DRO cleanup levels ranged from 2.7 mg/kg (OH) to 5,000 mg/kg (UT)

 - RRO (ORO) cleanup levels ranged from 99 mg/kg (TX) to 10,000 mg/kg (UT)

 Methods and techniques for characterizing the risk of petroleum mixtures were refined during the period 2004 to 2014 using a variety of methods, which lead to a wide range of cleanup values.
-Better guidance is needed to help states develop consistent methodology for establishing risk-based cleanup levels and for establishing and approving methods for risk-based corrective actions.
+Better guidance was needed to help states develop a consistent methodology for establishing risk-based cleanup levels and for establishing and approving methods for risk-based corrective actions.